andy9705/andy9705.github.io/_pages/about.md

 profile:
   align: left
-  image: kmM.jpg
+  image: mkm_profile.jpg
-  image_circular: True # crops the image to make it circular
+  image_circular: False # crops the image to make it circular
   more_info:

 news: true # includes a list of news items